 The authors of [4] also suggest to suspend CHO when SCG addition is received (Proposal 6).
 However, that seems to be a sort of enhancement and can be circumvented by cancelling CHO and configuring it again, if necessary.
 We suggest not to handle this or any other proposals from [4].

+Summary for Q3:

+No need to conclude this discussion with a proposal, as online session on 23/04 RAN2 has made the following agreement: “We will not preclude SCG configuration in RRC Reconfiguration with conditional reconfiguration.
+Limit to cases without RAN3 impact.”

+Obviously, if the MR-DC is to be released, it follows the legacy principles.

 2.4 Source reconfiguration during CHO